 To summarize, you will receive the drawing in 5 stages: rough sketch, refined sketch, line-art, flat-colors, fully rendered, and in our back and forth communication you are welcomed to give input on your illustration.

 Usually all my payments go through Paypal.
 If you cannot use Paypal, we can discuss alternative methods of payment.

 My prices do not include transaction fees.
 In PayPal’s case, the transaction fee is around 3-4% of the sum, and varies depending on our currency and location.

 I retain the rights to use a commissioned illustration in my portfolio, in advertisements for my art, on my website, and similar such promotional usage.
 You of course keep the rights to your character, and I shall mention when an image is an original character commission.
 I will not share any of your personal information when I post such an image,

 unless you explicitly want to be credited by name.

-As my commissioner, you have my permission to post the image online yourself, but I do require a credit to Madam Marla, and a link back here or to my Facebook page.
+As my commissioner, you have my permission to post the image online yourself, but I do require a credit to Madam Marla, and a link back here.
 You may not claim ownership of any of my artworks.

 You can use the final high resolution image to produce a personal print at a local print-shop, as for now, I do not sell merchandise.